wifiovermybody/video-to-frames/README.md

 ```

+## Notes
+A metadata file is created next to the file to show the fps and duration of clip

 ## Pro tips for OS X
 You can get the file path quickly and easily by right clicking on an file and holding the `option ⌥` key.
 Where `copy` is usuaully is displayed, will now display an option to `copy <filename> as pathname`